Live Science Verdict

-Opening the Oculus Quest 2 box, you’ll be presented with the headset, two controllers, the charger, and an eyeglasses spacer to fit the headset over your existing eyewear.
+Opening the Meta Quest 2 box, you’ll be presented with the headset, two controllers, the charger, and an eyeglasses spacer to fit the headset over your existing eyewear.

 Each controller requires an AA battery which slides into a compartment in each handle, while the headset itself charges via a USB-C charger in the box.
 It is possible to play while the headset charges, as long as you’re not expecting to throw your head around.

-The first thing you’ll need to do is download the Oculus app on your smartphone, and either log in with your Facebook account or create one to get started.
+The first thing you’ll need to do is download the Meta app on your smartphone, and either log in with your Facebook account or create one to get started.

 Once you’re ready, strap the headset on (the fabric strap is adjustable, but can be a little fiddly to get just right) and tap the power button on the right side to get started.
 Volume buttons can be found on the underside of the headset.